Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Hi there!
 This is probably too late for you if this was a Christmas gift, but I just got back from vacation in Florida.
 While there, I visited a DOLLAR store, or 2 or 3 kinds with different names, but same idea, looking for inexpensive decorations.
-At least two of them had dollhouse furniture.
-The furnishings were either wood or painted to look like, and were packaged 2 or 3 to a package.
-I thought at the time that someone who was furnishing a doll house would love to see them, they were nice furniture items.
-Hope this helps.
-Happy New Year!

 I made a fairy doll house completely from scratch, starting with two large wooden crates.